psf/requests/docs/user/advanced.rst

         s.get('http://httpbin.org/cookies/set/sessioncookie/123456789')

-This will make sure the session is closed as soon as the ``with`` block is exited, even if unhandled exceptions occured.
+This will make sure the session is closed as soon as the ``with`` block is exited, even if unhandled exceptions occurred.

 .. admonition:: Remove a Value From a Dict Parameter